-Lost pigs; a drinking fountain, Christmas in the Workhouse, Odd Fellows and other stuff
+Lost pigs; a drinking fountain, Christmas in the Workhouse, Odd Fellows and murder most horrid

 1844 – Odd Fellows Meeting at Weobley